jmajaca/infobot-public/doc/server_setup.md

 ## Python 3.7 setup for Debian GNU/Linux 9 (stretch)

+> Notice: Skip this step if you are not planing to develop application or create hotfixes
+> directly on server.
+Alternative is to run python application in docker container which
+> will be described in one of the following chapters.

 To install Python 3.7 and its dependencies as weel as packages for infobot-public project run following command:
 `sudo bash python_setup.sh`.
 Script follows instructions for installing Python